ErfiDev/ErfiDev/README.md

 <h2 align="center">My stack :man_technologist:</h2>

-<p align="center">Tools that I use on a daily basis, or that I've used or worked (either much or a bit) with on the past</p>
+<p align="center">Tools that I use on a daily basis, or that I've used or worked with (either much or a bit) in the past</p>
 <p align="center">
   <img src="https://www.vectorlogo.zone/logos/w3_html5/w3_html5-icon.svg" alt="html5" height="30" width="30">